 All funds raised by WOF are used to support the World Council of Optometry’s programmes and projects that advance and develop eye and vision care and eye health worldwide.

-Over the past few years, generous donations have been received from individuals and companies that have helped fund WOF projects.
+In the past, generous donations have been received from individuals and companies that have helped fund WOF projects.

 How WOF funds are used